hyosung11/Launch-School/Courses/journal.md

    * I didn't wake up early and do a study session with Alex, but the one with Laurent was helpful.

 12:47 Revised study guide and practiced examples up to "Encapsulation" which is what I will study after a Quick and the Dead training session and lunch.

+20:13 Completed another revision of the study guide.
+Getting closer to ready to take the written assessment.